Queries

 async wait() -> ActionResult[list[Page]]

-Wait for current fetch to complete.
+Wait for the current in-flight fetch to complete.
+Does not start a fetch.

 invalidate() -> None